Everything You Wanted to Know About Startup Equity and How It Works

 For instance, imagine you're the sole owner of a business with a valuation of $300,000.
 However, being a jack-of-all-trades, you're likely to be deprived of the necessary resources or expertise to expand the company independently.
 In such a scenario, your business's value is likely to stand still at $300,000 or even decrease over time.
 This assumption holds true as long as all other variables comprising your business remain unchanged.

 By issuing startup equity to partners or employees with diverse skills and experience, you can supercharge your business's growth potential.
-Having a team with a versatile startup team structure, you can use their abilities and competencies can take your company to new heights, potentially helping arrive at a valuation of $3 million.
+Having a team with a versatile startup team structure, you can use their abilities and competencies to take your company to new heights, potentially helping arrive at a valuation of $3 million.

 Who Gets Startup Equity?